mantlenetworkio/mantle-tutorial/cross-dom-bridge-erc20/README.md

-# Bridging ERC-20 tokens with the Mantlenetworkio SDK
+# Bridging ERC-20 tokens with the Mantleio SDK

 This tutorial teaches you how to use the Mantlenetwork SDK to transfer ERC-20 tokens between Layer 1 and Layer 2 .
-While you *could* use [the bridge contracts](https://github.com/mantlenetworkio/mantle/blob/main/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol) directly
+While you *could* use [the bridge contracts](https://github.com/mantleio/mantle/blob/main/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol) directly

 ## Setup